balena-io-experimental/balena-migrate/README.md

 #### BACKUP\_SCRIPT, BACKUP\_DEFINITION

-**Warning:** The ```BACKUP\_DEFINITION``` is unfinished / work in progress.
+**Warning:** Processing of the ```BACKUP_DEFINITION``` variable is unfinished / work in progress.
 This feature is unlikely to work in the current state of the project and my be subject to changes of definition and implementation in future versions.

 **Default:**